 Daniel joined Watsi on September 8th, 2014.
-Seven years ago, Daniel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Daniel's most recent donation traveled 8,800 miles to support Samrach, a factory worker and loving father of two from Cambodia, to fund nerve surgery to help him use his arm following a road accident.
+Eight years ago, Daniel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Daniel's most recent donation traveled 8,700 miles to support Elithon, a joyful, elephant-loving kid from Tanzania, to fund burn contracture release surgery.